OSheaCian/osheacian.github.io/_pages/about.md

 # Selected Experience

-## 🔬 Research Experience
+## 💻 Research Experience

 I have extensive experience in conducting independent research using both qualitative and quantitative methods.
 I am currently a member of the P4 (Privatisation and Public-Private Partnerships) Research Cluster at the Kemmy Business School, University of Limerick, where I research the governance and performance of Ireland's Public-Private Partnership (PPP) Sector.

 I currently have three peer reviewed works (with another currently under review 🤞) from my PhD thesis.
 My current work focuses on the hazards of contracting, and on the impact of contractor failure on public sector projects.
 I have also served as peer reviewer in both economics and public administration.

+Feel free to visit my [Google Scholar](https://scholar.google.com/citations?user=ODInC3MAAAAJ&hl=en&oi=sra) for more information.

 ## 🎓 Teaching Experience

 I am an experienced higher education teacher with over seven years experience teaching economics at university level.
-I have taught a variety of undergraduate and postgraduate courses in econometrics, statistics, public finance, and mirco & macro economics.
+I have taught a variety of undergraduate and postgraduate courses in econometrics, statistics, public finance, and mirco & macroeconomics.

 To accompany this I have developed videos, inforgraphics, and other material to assist students in learning basic programming, statistics, and mathematical concepts.